How Long Does Temporomandibular Disorder Last

 5. Use Heat or Cold Therapy

 Applying heat or cold to your jaw can help relieve pain and reduce inflammation.
-Heat therapy, such as a warm compress or a warm bath, can relax tense muscles and improve blood flow.
+Which means heat therapy, such as a warm compress or a warm bath, can relax tense muscles and improve blood flow.
 Cold therapy, such as an ice pack, can numb pain and reduce swelling.

 Experiment with both heat and cold to see which provides the most relief for your symptoms.
 Alternate between heat and cold therapy for optimal results.